Bg

 We see a lot of families transitioning to toddler beds at this age, especially when a new sibling is on the way.
 Since children haven’t always developed the self-regulation to stay in bed, this can create a situation where the toddler is suddenly popping out of bed ALL.
 NIGHT.
 LONG.

 Mastering new motor skills and developmental milestones often causes temporary issues with sleep.
 Toilet training is no different.
-During potty training, it’s common for toddlers to repeatedly request to use the potty both during and after the bedtime routine, resulting in a late bedtime and an overtired child.
+During potty training, it’s common for toddlers to repeatedly request to use the potty both during and after the bedtime routine, resulting in a late bedtime and an overtired child - when may lead to

-Toddlers in the midst of potty training may also need (or want) to use the bathroom during the night or early in the morning.
+Toddlers in the midst of potty training may also need (or want) to use the bathroom or early in the morning.
 These sleep disruptions can lead to a shortened night’s sleep and overtiredness, especially if your child has difficulty falling back to sleep quickly.

 When a child starts nursery school or welcomes a new sibling, it can take time to adjust to the significant changes that occur in their routines.
 This can temporarily impact sleep, especially if a nap is skipped or delayed, due to the change in circumstances.
 When naps are skipped, that typically leads to overtiredness, which can make it harder for them to fall asleep and stay asleep.
 Big changes may also mean your 2 year old suddenly doesn't want to sleep alone.